mocacinno/btc_testnet4/Readme.md

 bitcoin-cli -testnet4 -rpcuser=demo -rpcpassword=demo -rpcport=5000 getnewaddress
 ```

-## How to mine
+## How to run a node

-This is a cpumining branch... docker-compose.yml uses two containers: the node container, starting up with the necessary parameters to actually listen to cpuminer (you might have to tweak docker-compose's allow ip's with the ones in your own environment), it starts a second container (cpuminer) to automatically start mining.

-**it is a BAD idear to cpu mine!!! even on testnet, you'll have a very small chance of hitting a block without an ASIC!!!**
+This is the ckpool branch...
+A node should automagically start just for you.
+Two containers will be started: a bitcoind node and a ckpool node.
+If you want to use your own ckpool.conf file, make sure you adapt the docker-compose.yml file to overwrite the ckpool.conf that's hardcoded (the one that's hardcoded has a 0.0% donation, but my own tBTC4 address is still included).

 ## buy me a coffee